micmejia/bible-dump/AMPC/Matthew/Matt 3.md

-But Jesus replied to him, [^g]Permit it just now; for this is the fitting way for [both of] us to fulfill all righteousness [that is, to [^h]perform completely whatever is right].
+But Jesus replied to him, Permit it just now; for this is the fitting way for [both of] us to fulfill all righteousness [that is, to perform completely whatever is right].
 Then he permitted Him.